kien-vu/Path-Selection-and-Rate-allocation-in-Self-backhauled-mmWave-Networks/README.md

 #
-This is a matlab code package is related to our article: "Path Selection and Rate Allocation in Self-Backhauled mmWave Networks",  Proc.
+This is a matlab code package, which related to our article: "Path Selection and Rate Allocation in Self-Backhauled mmWave Networks", Proc.
 IEEE Wireless Commun.
 Netw.
-Conf., Apr.
-2018, pp. 2371-2376, 15-18 April 2018, Barcelona, Spain. http://wcnc2018.ieee-wcnc.org/
+Conf., pp. 2371-2376, 15-18 April 2018, Barcelona, Spain, and "Ultra-Reliable Communication in 5G mmWave Networks: A Risk-Sensitive Approach."
+IEEE Communications Letters 22.4 (2018): 708-711.

 *Title*: Path Selection and Rate Allocation in Self-Backhauled mmWave Networks